NS Basic/CE 7.0 Release Notes

 NS Basic/CE is made up of the following components:

 Desktop IDE Allows you to write programs on the desktop.
-You can then download them to your Windows CE or Pocket PC device, or the Microsoft Device Emulator, and test.
-The Desktop IDE can also be used to install the Device IDE and the Runtime.
+You can then download them to your device or the Microsoft Device Emulator, and test.
+The Desktop IDE can also be used to install the Device IDE.

 Device Visual Designer Lets you design the objects on your form, interactively.
 When you are done, the Visual Designer will generate the appropriate code and add it to your program.